2bt/GTMobile/docs/manual.markdown

 ### Song Table

-The **song table** manages the song structure and contains patterns references.
+The **song table** manages the song structure and contains pattern indices.
 It specifies the order in which patterns are played on each of the SID chip's three voices.
 Within the table, patterns can be **transposed**, allowing them to be reused at different pitches.